Description

 Saturday, that’s a week

-The first eight weeks of the curriculum focuses on the calendar, weather, and seasons.
+The first eight weeks of the Basic 5 Year Curriculum focuses on the calendar, weather, and seasons.
 A calendar and weather wall chart is a strong supplement to these units to help further the learning throughout the curriculum.
-You can purchase wall charts online.
-Or, you can make your own by using a Big Print Wall Calendar and Weather Symbols worksheet.
-(Only available online.)
+You can purchase wall charts online or make your own by using a Big Print Wall Calendar and Weather Symbols worksheet.
+For an online version, Starfall.com offers an interactive option.

 - Dress: Sunglasses, hat, sunscreen, shorts, t-shirt